gvwilson/sdxjs/en/src/async-programming/index.md

 but we need some way to create a separate task to count the lines in each file and to wait until those line counts are available before exiting our program.

-The tool we want is [% i "Promise.all" %]`Promise.all`[% /i %],
-which waits until all of the promises in an array have completed.
+The tool we want is [%i "Promise.all" %]`Promise.all`[%/i%], which waits until all of the promises in an array have completed.
 To make our program a little more readable, we will put the creation of the promise for each file in a separate function:

-[% excerpt pat="count-lines-globbed-files.*" fill="js sh slice.out" %]
+[% inc pat="count-lines-globbed-files.*" fill="js sh slice.out" %]

 However,
 we want to display the names of the files whose lines we're counting along with the counts.
 To do this our `then` must return two values.
-We could put them in an array, but it's better practice to construct a temporary object with named fields ([% f async-programming-temporary-named-fields %]).
+We could put them in an array, but it's better practice to construct a temporary object with named fields ([%f async-programming-temporary-named-fields %]).
 This approach allows us to add or rearrange fields without breaking code and also serves as a bit of documentation.
 With this change
 our line-counting program becomes:

-[% excerpt file="count-lines-print-filenames.js" %]
+[% inc file="count-lines-print-filenames.js" %]

-[% figure slug="async-programming-temporary-named-fields" img="figures/temporary-named-fields.svg" alt="Temporary objects with named fields" caption="Creating temporary objects with named fields to carry values forward." %]
+[% figure slug="async-programming-temporary-named-fields" img="temporary-named-fields.svg" alt="Temporary objects with named fields" caption="Creating temporary objects with named fields to carry values forward." %]

-As in [% x systems-programming %],
-this works until we run into a directory whose name name matches `*.*`, which we do when counting the lines in the contents of `node_modules`.
+As in [%x systems-programming %], this works until we run into a directory whose name name matches `*.*`, which we do when counting the lines in the contents of `node_modules`.
 The solution once again is to use `stat` to check if something is a file or not